Malmesbury branch line: False start

 When the Great Western Railway (GWR) opened its first main line from London to Bristol, the ancient Borough of Malmesbury was not on the route, and Chippenham station, ten miles away became the railhead for coach services from the town.
-A number of railway schemes were put forward in the 1840s, and many of them would have formed a north–south route through Malmesbury, but it was not until 1864 that a viable scheme received parliamentary approval.
+A number of railway schemes were put forward in the 1840s, and many of them would have formed a north–south route through Malmesbury, but it was not until 1864 that a viable scheme was approved by Parliament.
 This was the Wilts and Gloucestershire Railway (W&GR), which received royal assent for the Wilts and Gloucestershire Railway Act 1864 (27 & 28 Vict. c. ccxxii) on 25 July 1864.
+(Note: Wilts and Gloucestershire Railway is the proper title the company was incorporated under per section 4 of the act; Fenton uses Wiltshire and Gloucestershire Railway on page 13 and Wilts and Glos Railway on page 14; he quotes the scheme as "being finally sanctioned in the Commons on 21st June 1864" but the bill was not enacted until royal assent was given on 25 July.)

 The W&GR was to run from Stroud via Nailsworth and Malmesbury to Christian Malford; ostensibly connecting two GWR routes.
 However, the Midland Railway was actively promoting its line to Nailsworth, and the W&GR would give them access into GWR territory, something the GWR wished to resist at all costs.
 The W&GR proposed building with mixed gauge track, to enable Midland Railway standard gauge (sometimes referred to as narrow gauge) trains as well as GWR broad gauge trains to run.
 If the W&GR intended to work with both companies, it seems to have alienated both of them; but unabashed, the company cut the first sod on 1 July 1865 at Malmesbury, amid much celebration.
 At the half-yearly meeting of the company in February 1866 the secretary was obliged to report that construction work had been suspended due to the "unexpected" refusal of the GWR to come to a working agreement, as was required by the authorising act of Parliament.
 The Board of Trade appointed an arbitrator, who ruled against the granting of running powers to the Midland.

 This was a bitter blow, and the company found itself unable to proceed.
 It is not clear why it could not continue as an ally of the GWR alone, but it suspended all expenditure, and attempts to revive the scheme proved futile.
 The company applied for a warrant of abandonment and it ceased to exist on 17 March 1871; all the parliamentary and other expenses had achieved nothing.